Jakebobs/deploy-vue/VuePagesTutorial/intro.md

 Welcome to our step by step guide on setting up a Vue.js webpage on GitHub pages.

 ## Why should I learn this?
 Learning to incorporate an automated CI/CD pipeline into something as simple as a web page is a great start for developing an understanding of DevOps.
-By using client-side routing, you get to focus solely on delivering a front-end experience without needing to manage backend infrastructure than can require more prerequisite knowledge.
+By using client-side routing, you get to focus solely on delivering a front-end experience without needing to manage complex backend infrastructure.
 We think this serves as a good foundation for future, more complex DevOps workflows.

 ## What will I learn?